linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - Trivy Operator
 - Gatekeeper (with option `Disable validating webhook` set to true)

-For the [Use OpenTelemery](lab-27) Lab, the Tempo app needs to be enabled together with tracing at `Istio` and `Nginx Ingress` apps.
+For the [Use OpenTelemery](lab-27) Lab, the Tempo app needs to be enabled together with tracing in the `Istio` and `Nginx Ingress` apps.

-1. Created a team called `demo`
+3. Created a team called `demo` with `Managed prometheus and alert manager` enabled
-2. [Created an account](/docs/apps/keycloak#create-a-user-in-keycloak) and added your user the team group in Keycloak
+4. [Created an account](/docs/apps/keycloak#create-a-user-in-keycloak) and added your user to the team group in Keycloak
-3. Provided you with the following information:
+5. Provided you with the following information:

 - The URL to access the Otomi web UI (Otomi Console)
 - Your login credentials